fablabbcn/smartcitizen-docs/docs/start.md

 1. **microSD**: We recomend formating **micro SD** cards using the official SD tool you can download [here](https://www.sdcard.org/downloads/formatter_4/).

 2. **RTC**: Place a **CR1220** cell battery on your kit.
 Before uploading the SD firmware use the on-line configuration tool at [smartcitizen.me](https://smartcitizen.me) to set your Wi-Fi credentials.
-Your kit will connect to the internet and sync its the internal clock with our remote servers.
+Turn your kit off and on for a minute, the blue led's will blink and your kit will connect to the internet and sync its the internal clock with our remote servers.
+Once the time is set the cell battery will keep SCK time in sync for more than 4 years.

-3. You can now install the <a href="https://github.com/fablabbcn/Smart-Citizen-Kit/tree/master/sck_beta_v0_8_7_SDCARD" target="_blank">**SD firmware**</a> using the Arduino IDE.
+3. You can now install the <a href="https://github.com/fablabbcn/Smart-Citizen-Kit/tree/master/sck_beta_v0_8_7_SDCARD" target="_blank">**SD firmware**</a> using the [Arduino IDE](http://www.arduino.cc/en/Main/Software).

 **Dependencies:**